SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 Objects reference each other forming a directed graph.
 Nodes in the graph are objects themselves, edges in the graph are usually called _object references_.
 In the Pharo VM, object references are called _ordinary object pointers_, or _oop_s for short.
-There are two kind of oops: object pointers to other objects and immediate objects.
+There are two kinds of oops: object pointers to other objects and immediate objects.
 Pointers work as normal pointers in low-level languages.
 Immediate objects are objects encoded in invalid object pointers using a technique called tagged pointers that takes advantage of pointer alignment.